Header Schemes

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-The Ramón Areces Foundation will finance a University research project in the fight against bone marrow cancer.
+The Ramón Areces Foundation will finance a University research project project for the fight against bone marrow cancer.

-The project is developed by Tecnun, Engineering School of the University, with the collaboration of Cima.
+The project is developed by Tecnun, School of Engineering of the University, with the collaboration of the Cima

 Image description